Nursing Jurisprudence and Ethics for Texas

 - Respect the client’s right to privacy by protecting confidential information unless required or allowed by law to disclose the information

-- Promote and participate in education and counseling to a client(s) and, where applicable, the family’s significant other(s) based on health needs
+- Promote and participate in education and counseling to a client(s) and family as appropriate

 - Make a reasonable effort to obtain orientation/training for competency when encountering new equipment and technology or unfamiliar care situations